Online Notary — College Station, TX

 What do I need to notarize online from College Station?

-A valid government-issued photo ID, a phone, tablet or computer with a camera and microphone, an internet connection, and your document.
-The session takes about 10–15 minutes.
+Just a valid government-issued photo ID, a phone, tablet, or computer with a camera and microphone, an internet connection, and your unsigned document.
+Most College Station signings wrap up in about 10–15 minutes.

 Get in touch